xxyzzzq/quex/trunk/doc/source/basic-concepts/lexical-state-machine.rst

          concurrent pattern matches in one single state machine.
 Then, it applies powerset construction :cite:`Rabin:1959:FAD` to generate a state machine where only one state is active at a time.
+.. [#f2] The computer science expression 'lexeme' corresponds to a 'form of
+         a lexeme' in linguistics.